Create Revenue Streams for a Profit Flood

 - Charge for API access – offering access to your startup’s underlying technology to other developers is a great way to make a buck.
 But marketing and servicing API customers is quite different and the added costs of this need to be factored into your planning.

-- Advertising – the reason we chose to include this revenue stream last is because, in order to make advertising work, your product has to be designed around this monetization strategy from the ground up.
+- Advertising – the reason we chose to include this revenue stream last is that, in order to make advertising work, your product has to be designed around this monetization strategy from the ground up.
 Selling advertising is a significant commitment of resources and it shouldn’t be taken lightly.

 - It’s worth noting that some of the above income streams can become the foundation for a startup’s entire business model.
 So it pays to stay close to your customers and keep close tabs on what revenue models are working and which aren’t.